Gross v Net Income Replacement in Retirement.

 - No USC on the State Pension.

-- A reduced rate of USC of 2% for the over 70s whose income (other than the State Pension) is less than €60,000 pa.
+- A reduced rate of USC of 2% for the over 70s whose income, subject to USC, is less than €60,000 pa. or if full medical card holder at any age.

 - No PRSI on the State Pension, private pensions and annuities.
-PRSI applies to ARF and AMRF withdrawals, but only up to age 66 currently.
+PRSI applies to ARF withdrawals, but only up to age 66 currently.

 Net Income Replaced